nicolasroy11/RL-Augmented-Trader/README.md

 **A real-time, deep reinforcement learning trading bot using live Binance 5-second tick data, technical indicators, and a custom PyTorch policy gradient agent to make buy/hold/sell decisions.**

-This project is a hands-on experiment in building an RL-powered trading system from scratch — no high-level frameworks like Stable-Baselines.
+This project is a hands-on experiment in building an RL-powered trading system from scratch — no high-level frameworks like Stable-Baselines or FreqTrade.
 Just raw PyTorch, real-time data, and a simple, focused environment to simulate market PnL.

 ---